JetBrains/kotlin-web-site/pages/docs/reference/faq.md

 ### What is Kotlin?

-Kotlin is an OSS statically typed programming language that targets the JVM, Android, JavaScript and Native.
+Kotlin is an open-source statically-typed programming language that targets the JVM, Android, JavaScript and Native.
 It’s developed by [JetBrains](http://www.jetbrains.com).
 The project started in 2010 and was open source from very early on.
 The first official 1.0 release was in February 2016.

 ### What is the current version of Kotlin?